noble-assets/orbiter/docs/payload.md

 The CCTP information required to perform a CCTP forwarding are defined in the [`CCTPAttributes`](https://github.com/noble-assets/orbiter/blob/main/proto/noble/orbiter/controller/forwarding/v1/cctp.proto#L9-L26)

-The mint recipient and the destination caller are 32 bytes addresses.
+The mint recipient and the destination caller are 32 byte addresses.
 Notice that the denom is not specified in the attributes.
 This is because the denom used is the same sent to the Orbiter module, or the result of the actions specified.
-The denom that the module can forward via CCTP are those supported by the Fiat Token Factory module.
+The denoms that the module can forward via CCTP are those supported by the Fiat Token Factory module.